analiviag/weather-application/README.md

 Welcome to the Weather App!
 This app allows you to check the weather forecast for different locations.

 ## Problems the App aims to solve
+* User's can get current conditions and forecast in one place.
+* It prioritizes essential weather data with it's simple and focused interface.
+*

 ## Features